 Drum manufacturers have finally managed to create something that can satisfy both sides.
 These products are called low volume cymbals and silent stroke drum heads.
 With these products, a drummer can finally count on a real drum tone at low volume, while the rest of the family or neighbors would appreciate the fact that these products are significantly quieter than common acoustic drums.

 In drumming, cymbals are characterized by a high pitch and extremely long sustain.
 Cymbals can be a very tricky instrument to practice quietly on.

 After many years of development and various experiments, drum designers have finally realized that the best way to quite down cymbals is to perforate them.
-In most cases, such design reduces noise by about 70-80%, so you can finally practice whenever you want, have late night sessions, quiet rehearsals, etc.
+In most cases, these low volume cymbals reduce noise by about 70-80%, so you can finally practice whenever you want, have late night sessions, quiet rehearsals, etc.

 Besides the perforated pattern, some manufacturers tried to muffle cymbals in other ways, like special coatings.
 However, perforated cymbals turned out to be the best alternative, because they keep the original sound, dynamics, and overall tonal characteristics.

 Dimensions, shape and mounting system are completely the same as on standard cymbals, so you can get the exact feel while playing them.

 On today’s market, you can find various kinds of products.
 Usually, manufacturers offer sets of cymbals that include hi-hat, crash and crash ride cymbals.
 Of course, that doesn’t mean that you can’t find single pieces, like a large 20” ride cymbal or 10” splash, for example.

 Standard drum heads are also very difficult to play quietly on.
 Even using hot-rods still produces quite a significant amount of volume.